 Bacteria have more machinery.
 They can, therefore, divide outside of the body’s cell.

 Viruses are more simple in structure.
-They need to borrow the machinery of a living cell in order to replicate by penetrating the cell and getting inside of it, according to researchers.
+They allegedly need to borrow the machinery of a living cell in order to replicate by penetrating the cell and getting inside of it, according to researchers.

 Thus, antibiotics cannot kill viruses because bacteria and viruses have different mechanisms and machinery to survive and replicate.
 The antibiotic has no “target” to attack in a virus.
 So, antibiotics do not work on viruses and vice versa.
 Conversely, anti-virals do not work on bacteria.

-There are anti-viral drugs to do that, but there is a biological price to pay.
+There are anti-viral drugs that are claimed to do that, but there is a biological price to pay.
 That biological price is what is known as a side effect.
 Let me go on a brief detour to explain as concisely as possible.

 Apart from the fact that it is a synthetic foreign substance with unknown potentials inside the natural biological system, the problem with all drugs is that the entire volume of our blood is pumped around our body once a minute or so.
 That is because your body needs a steady supply of blood to keep your organs functioning properly.